roeiKriger/MazeSolverAI/README.md

 # MazeSolverAI
-Maze solving algorithms using AI, BFS, Best First Search and A Star (A*).
+Implementaion of maze solving (search) algorithms using AI.
+The search algorithms are: BFS, Best First Search and A Star (A*).
 The Maze is a 2D char array.